-Many of the groups talk to one another frequently, through a regular conference call organized by the Education Trust, at meetings organized by funders such as the Walton Family Foundation, and at conferences convened by groups such as the NewSchools Venture Fund.
-To the degree that there is an organizational home for ERAOs, it seems to be the PIE Network, which held its first meeting in 2007.
-The PIE Network emerged, according to executive director Kubach, because of "the growing realization that the arena of state policymaking matters a lot for school reform and you can't just do everything at the federal level.
-We needed to connect the conversation in Washington with a coalition of different kinds of groups at the state level business leaders, civic leaders, and grassroots constituents."
+It is tempting to see the patchwork of state and national school reform organizations as a fully integrated and coordinated movement.
+Yet, as a January 2012 study nizations as a fully integrated Suzanne Tacheny Kubach, executive director of the Policy and coordinated movement.
+Innovators in Education Network from the PIE Network concluded, "The most common thread across these states that enacted reforms was actually a lack of tight coordination among the varied members of these coalitions."
+While many ERAOs share goals and move on parallel paths, and coordinate where it makes sense, no one realization that the arena of state policymaking matters a lot for school reform and you can't just do everything at the federal level.
+We needed to connect the conversation in Washington with a coalition of different kinds of groups at the state level-business leaders, civic leaders, and grassroots constituents."
 The 34 organizations in the network operate in 23 states and Washington, D.C.
 Network members include affiliates of Stand for Children and 50CAN, business groups like the Massachusetts Business Alliance for Education, the Oklahoma Business and Education Coalition, and Colorado Succeeds, and civic groups like Advance Illinois and the League of Education Voters (Washington).
 The PIE Network is also supported by five "policy partners," which span the ideological spectrum but agree on the network's reform commitments: Center for American Progress, Center on Reinventing Public Education, Education Sector, National Council on Teacher Quality, and Thomas B. Fordham Institute.
 Like many ERAOs, PIE Network is funded by the big three (Walton, Gates, and Broad) along with the Joyce and Stuart foundations.